EGYPTAIR – A brutally honest review!

-We therefore had to write emails to the office, transfer money via net banking in advance and then wait for our modified tickets to be confirmed.
+We, therefore, had to write emails to the office, transfer money via net banking in advance and then wait for our modified tickets to be confirmed.

 The airline sent us an email two days before our flight with our boarding passes even when we hadn’t checked in.
 Therefore when we reached the airport, our request for a bassinet was flatly refused.

-However, the airline staff issued us revised boarding passes of seats next to vacant ones so that I would be more comfortable travelling with a baby.
+However, the airline staff issued us revised boarding passes for seats next to vacant ones so that I would be more comfortable travelling with a baby.
 However, getting the staff to agree with this took more than fifteen minutes.
 The staff also seemed absolutely clueless as to why we were issued boarding passes without our instructions or web check-in.

-The air hostesses demanded our boarding passes and realised that the same seats were allocated to multiple passengers resulting in a tremendous chaos.
+The air hostesses demanded our boarding passes and realised that the same seats were allocated to multiple passengers resulting in tremendous chaos.
 Finally they just randomly allocated seats and that we were flying with a baby was absolutely overlooked.

 That being said, the check-in process during our domestic flights was extremely smooth and did not give us any reason to complain.

 Since i was travelling with a baby on lap, I did not miss the non-existing in-flight entertainment.
-However, if you are on a long haul journey, chances are that your flight will come with in-flight entertainment.
+However, if you are on a long-haul journey, chances are that your flight will come with in-flight entertainment.
 If it’s that important to you, check before you book!

 The food on this airline was top-notch.
 The airline uses classic steel cutlery even in economy class.
 The food in terms of menu, preparation and overall quality is excellent.
 It is far better than the bland and boring preparations that most airlines serve to their economy passengers.
 The airline upholds its quality even on short domestic flights.

-Of all the flights that we took, barring one, the hospitality that we received on flight could safely be described using the words ‘cold’.
+Of all the flights that we took, barring one, the hospitality that we received on the flight could safely be described using the words ‘cold’.
 The on-flight crew does its basic job but falls short of being ‘customer-friendly and polite.’